angular/components/src/lib/toolbar/toolbar.md

 The color of a `<md-toolbar>` can be changed by using the `color` property.
 By default, toolbars use a neutral background color based on the current theme (light or dark).
 This can be changed to `'primary'`, `'accent'`, or `'warn'`.

+### Accessibility
+Toolbar items without text or labels should be given a meaningful label via `aria-label` or `aria-labelledby`.